goatchurchprime/two-voip-godot-4/README.md

-**There are reliability issues with the Godot microphone implementation due to slight inconsistencies between the audio output and audio input frame rates that cannot be sustained by a simple buffer implemnentation on some platforms.
-Fortunately this [Pull Request 100508](https://github.com/godotengine/godot/pull/100508) fixes them by giving direct access to audio sample chunks via the `AudioStreamPlaybackMicrophone`.**
+**There are reliability issues with the Godot microphone implementation due to slight inconsistencies between the audio output and audio input frame rates that cannot be sustained by a simple buffer implementation on some platforms.
+Fortunately the function AudioServer.get_input_frames() was added in Godot V4.6 to access the input audio buffer directly

 ## Demo example